 I was conscious enough to pin point all the qualities my dad had and deliberately found mates who had polar opposite traits.
-Jared is perfect for me in every way and I thank God for him every single day.
+Jared is perfect for me in every way and I love him more every single day.

 We adopted Grace from a Texas-based rescue group called L&S Dog Diggity back in 2015.
 Her breed is a mystery.
 She was abandoned at 6 weeks old with 8 of her other siblings.
 They were left out in a cardboard box on the doorstep of a small town vet.
 All the puppies in the litter were malnourished but 2 puppies out of the litter were physically injured.
 According to the vet papers, Grace was one of them.
 She was quarantined for months and missed most of her puppyhood.

 It’s indicated in the vet paperwork that Grace was starved, infected with Giardia, ringworm, roundworm and a host of others things I can’t pronounce.
 She also had an open wound on her tail with living maggots inside it.
 She was not adoptable until she was past 5 months old.